UnitTestBot/UTBotJava/docs/TaintAnalysis.md

 }
 ```

-Also, we can see the detected problem on the Problems tab:
+We can see the detected problem in the _Problems_ tool window:

 <img src="https://github.com/UnitTestBot/UTBotJava/assets/54814796/59cacc9c-7329-4a3f-b496-5a0307c96d06" height="250">

+**A brief explanation**

-**A brief explanation**: After executing the `getPassword` method, the symbol corresponding to the password variable
+Upon executing the `getPassword` method, the symbol corresponding to the password variable
 is marked as "sensitive-data" (a zero bit is set to 1 in its taint vector).
-After calling `userInfo`, the `info`
+Upon calling `userInfo`, the `info`
-variable is also marked, since `userInfo` is a taint pass that adds to the return value all the marks collected from
+variable is also marked, since `userInfo` is a taint pass that adds the marks from
-both of its arguments.
+both of its arguments to the return value.
 Before printing `info` to the console, the `processTaintSink` handler function adds a constraint
-to the SMT solver, the satisfiability of which corresponds to throwing our artificial error.
-The logical formula for
+to the SMT solver, so that its satisfiability corresponds to throwing an artificial error.
+The logical
+formula for
 this path is satisfiable, so the analyzer reports an error detected, which we eventually observe.

 ### Unit tests

-Taint analysis unit tests are at the `./utbot-framework-test/src/test/kotlin/org/utbot/examples/taint/`
+Taint analysis unit tests are located at the `./utbot-framework-test/src/test/kotlin/org/utbot/examples/taint/`
 directory.

-Tests use examples at the `utbot-sample/src/main/java/org/utbot/examples/taint`.
+Test use examples are located at `utbot-sample/src/main/java/org/utbot/examples/taint`.
 Each example has its own
-configuration file stored at the `utbot-sample/src/main/resources/taint`.
+configuration file stored at `utbot-sample/src/main/resources/taint`.